 Is Vaseline Cruelty-Free?

-Unilever is a huge company that owns 400 different brands such as Dove, Heartbrand, Magnum, Cornetto, Ben & Jerry’s, Hellman’s, Comfort and more.
-Brands that are either known for connections to the dairy industry or responsible for running experiments on animals to validate the safety of their products for humans.
+Unilever is a huge company that owns 400 different brands including Dove, Heartbrand, Magnum, Cornetto, Ben & Jerry’s, Hellman’s, and Comfort.
+Brands connected to the dairy industry are automatically associated with animal cruelty, either because they use animal ingredients or conduct animal testing.

 Most vegans probably use vaseline without batting an eye.
 As long as they’re not causing animal suffering along the way, they’re fine with using polyester or any other sub-product that may have environmental repercussions.